VEuPathDB/StaticContent/content/common/user_datasets_help.md

             <li>comma</li>
             <li>semi-colon</li>
          </ul></li>
-      <li>The record page for your new data set opens automatically and contains details such as status of the file installation and options for downloading.</li>
+      <li><b>View and access your new data set.</b> The record page for your new data set opens automatically and contains details such as status of the file installation and options for downloading.</li>
     </ol>

    <br><hr>

   <h3>Upload a BigWig file to My Data Sets</h3>